Lennix/HappyAuction/readme.txt

 NOTES
 ------------------------------------------------------------------------------
+- HappyAuction can run in the background (not minimized) while you do other stuff.
 - There will be a brief 2-3 second delay before running a script the first time.
 This is necessary to run a memory scan of Diablo 3 to detect everything HappyAuction needs to operate.
-- Do not use Video/Letterbox option
-- Performance depends on your FPS
+- Performance depends on your FPS.
+- Do not use Video/Letterbox option.
 - HappyAuction has not been tested with RMAH but should work.